 If your system has make installed (usually via XCode or an equivalent), you can then compile ArtiSynth by simply entering the command

-compile is an ArtiSynth command line utility that compiles all .java files located under the current folder.
+compile is an ArtiSynth command line utility that compiles all .java files located under the current directory.

 Details on how to load and run demo models are given in Section 7.